Ganga Mata

 Quick Facts

-Primary Focus
+Primary Essence

-purity, grace, and liberation
+Purity, grace, and the aspiration for liberation

 The Story and Significance of Ganga Mata